vznd/selenium-webdriver-tests/README.md

 actionProvider.moveByOffset(xOffset, yOffset).build().perform();
 ```

-* [To cover] **DragAndDrop** - click and hold the source element, move to the location of the target element and then releases the mouse
+* [Out of scope] **DragAndDrop** - click and hold the source element, move to the location of the target element and then releases the mouse
 ```java
 WebElement sourceEle = driver.findElement(By.id("draggable"));
 WebElement targetEle = driver.findElement(By.id("droppable"));